exiang/open_hub_wiki/API-for-Developers.md

 ## Module API
 API is supported in OpenHub module architecture.
-More information available at [Module Web API](Module-Web-API)
+More information available at [Module Web API](Module-Web-API).
+Module's API definition is stored in location: `protected/modules/[moduleCode]/api/[moduleCode].yaml`